panushri25/emrQA/README.md

 To generate emrQA, first download the NLP Datasets from the [i2b2 Challenges][i2b2-datasets] accessible by everyone subject to a license agreement.
 You will need to download and extract all the datasets corresponding to given a challenge (e.g 2009 Medications Challenge) at a specfic folder location.
 Once completed, update the path location in `main.py`.
 In our work, we have currently made use of all the challenge datasets except the 2012 Temporal Relations Challenge.
 Our future extensions of the dataset to include this challenge dataset  will soon be available.

 The generation scrpits in the repo require Python 2.7.
-Run the following commands to clone the repository and install the the requirements for emrQA:
+Run the following commands to clone the repository and install the requirements for emrQA:

 ```bash
 git clone https://github.com/emrqa/emrQA.git